theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-settings.md

 **Block Blob**<br>
 Creates a [Block Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-block-blobs)

+{: .box-note }
+**Note:** For both file types an MD5 hash will be created upon upload to Azure storage.

 ### Folder Path

-Enter a folder name without slashes if you want the extraction to be extracted to a folder within an Azure Blob container.
+Enter a folder name without slashes if you want the extraction to be extracted to a specific folder within an Azure Blob container.
-Subfolders are also supported and can be entered as follows: folder/subfolder1/subfolder2/…
+Subfolders are supported and can be entered using the following syntax: [folder[/[subfolder_1]/[subfolder_2]/…

 ### CSV File Splitting